-Your recruit arrives at the Recruit Training Command (RTC) at Camp Moffett.
-The new recruits begin processing within The Golden Thirteen, Building 1405, the Recruit Inprocessing Center (RIC), at Camp Moffett.
-From what I've seen any sleep the first night is done in the halls sitting with legs crossed and back against the wall or against each other; after that, they go to a temporary Ship, the USS Pearl Harbor, where they sleep during Processing (P-days) before moving to their permanent Ship.
-During P-days, days begin around 4 am and end between 8 and 10 pm.
+Your recruit arrives at Recruit Training Command (RTC) at Camp Moffett.
+The new recruits begin processing within The Golden Thirteen, Building 1405, Recruit In-processing Center (RIC), at Camp Moffett.
+There is no sleep for the new recruits from arrival until TAPS the following evening when they are in a temporary Ship, the USS Pearl Harbor, where they sleep during Phase 1 or Processing (P-days) before moving to their permanent Ship.
+During Phase 1, days begin around 4 am and end between 8 and 10 pm.
 (Read First 24 Hours for more in this article from the PAO.)

-Your recruit will most likely make a very short scripted phone call soon after arrival at the RTC.
+Your recruit will most likely make a very short scripted phone call soon after arrival at RTC.
 "I made it.
 I'm here.
 I'm fine.
-Look for a box in a few days and a letter in about a week.
+Look for a letter in a couple of weeks.
 I will try to call in about 3 weeks.
 Love ya.
 I gotta go."
 (Sometimes they say 2 weeks.)
 You may be able to get in a quick "I love you." before your recruit hangs up.
+Calls of 15 seconds or less are common.
 Recruits are sometimes given 2 minutes for this call, but even then some recruits stick to the basics they are told to share and cut the call short.
 This call can come at any time, even in the wee hours of the morning for some depending on the flight or bus schedule.
 This call may be from the recruit's cell phone or a borrowed cell phone from another recruit arriving at the same time since there are no longer phone banks available upon arrival.
-If your recruit took a cell phone with him or her, then this will be the last call from that phone before you receive it back in "the box" a few days later.
+If your recruit took a cell phone with him or her, then this will be the last call from that phone before your recruit packs it into "the box" for storage in GL to get back after leaving RTC.
 See Phone Cards and Phone Calls for more on that.

-On about their fifth day at the RTC, the new recruits are tested on the 1.5 mile run of the first Physical Fitness Assessment (PFA) at boot camp.
+On about their fifth business day at RTC (excluding any HOLD days), the new recruits are tested on the 1.5 mile run of the first Physical Fitness Assessment (PFA) at boot camp.
 The initial run standard for male recruits will be 16 minutes 10 seconds and 18 minutes 7 seconds for female recruits.
 See Navy Sets New Physical Fitness Standard to Start Boot Camp.
 Those who pass continue with BC.
-Those who do not pass are moved to FIT and will be retested in 48 hours and must pass in order to continue at the RTC.
+Those who do not pass are moved to FIT and will be retested in 48 hours and must pass in order to continue at RTC.
 See Physical Fitness Assessment (PFA) and Fitness Improvement Training (FIT) for more information.

 No more stalking the mailman.
 To get Informed Delivery™ from the USPS, go to https://realmail.usps.com/box/pages/intro/start.action and put in your ZIP Code and see if it is available in your area.
 If it is, then Sign Up.
 With this service you can get images of the mail that will be placed in your mailbox each day.
 Black and white images of your actual letter-sized mail pieces, processed by USPS® sorting equipment, will be provided to you each morning.

 When using the Day by Day, realize that Week 1, Day 1 Day of Training (1-1 DOT) can begin on any weekday once the division forms and is on their permanent ship.
 Brother Divisions train together and will be on the same DOT.
 There is some training on weekends and federal holidays, but those do not count as a DOT.
 Recruits have “holiday routine” on Sundays.
 Federal holidays are hold days and are treated as a Saturday or the recruits may have "holiday routine" depending on the holiday.
-(See 2017 Federal Holidays.)
+(See 2018 Federal Holidays.)
 On those days, they have “free time” from about 7 am to 1 pm CST to attend worship services, take long showers, shave (for females), write letters, catch up on studying, do ironing or other tasks, and get to know their shipmates and help each other with the things they are learning among other things.
 If you want to follow along more closely with what is going on with your recruit, write and ask him/her to date a letter with the calendar date and the DOT.
 Be sure to ask your recruit when Battle Stations-21 (BST or BS-21) will be.
 You can then PM others with loved ones in the division and/or Brother Divisions so they will be informed as well, but do not post BST dates openly on the web.
 There is more on that in Battle Stations-21 (BST).
 Another thing to remember when using the Day by Day is that each division has its own Master Training Schedule (MTS), and only that division's brother division will have an MTS that is the same or nearly the same.
-The Day by Day is the closest thing we have to what happens at the RTC, but some things may happen for your recruit on a slightly different schedule than what the Sailor posted concerning his experience in 2009.
-We know that there are now just four regular P-days rather than the previous five.
+The Day by Day is the closest thing we have to what happens at RTC, but some things may happen for your recruit on a slightly different schedule than what the Sailor posted concerning his experience in 2009.
+We know that there are now just four regular P-days rather than the previous five and that the first PFA is on about the fifth business day after arrival instead of on 1-5.
 We know that most recruits get additional immunizations on or about 5-2 DOT and that is not mentioned in the Day by Day.
-Your recruit will be offered the opportunity to donate blood while at the RTC.
+Your recruit will be offered the opportunity to donate blood while at RTC.
 Blood donations are carefully timed so that they will not interfere with the recruits' training.

 What do recruits do while in P-Hold?
-While in P-Hold, your recruit will be stenciling items that s/he has so far with his/her name and division number; learning to iron, fold, make his/her rack, and polish his/her boots/shoes; cleaning his/her compartment on the USS Pearl Harbor; studying the info in the Trainee Guide (if that link does not work, then try https://www.yumpu.com/en/document/view/3640305/trainee-guide-recruit-training-command-the-us-navy; it is not an official Navy site, but it does include several Navy documents); sitting on the floor; getting to know his/her new shipmates; learning the correct way to stand in line, to stand at attention, and to respond to those in command....doing any or all of those several times.
+While in P-Hold, your recruit will be stenciling items that s/he has so far with his/her last name, identifying number, and division number; learning to iron, fold, make his/her rack, and polish his/her boots/shoes; cleaning his/her compartment on the USS Pearl Harbor; studying the info in the Trainee Guide; sitting on the floor; getting to know his new shipmates; learning the correct way to stand in line, to stand at attention, and to respond to those in command....doing any or all of those several times.
 They also eat three meals a day.
-Recruits do not do any physical training while in P-Days.

-To guesstimate the PIR date, count 9 Fridays after your recruit arrived to get the most likely PIR (graduation) date, but then know that it could be the week before if s/he is placed in one of the last divisions from the previous week and is in a "Push Division" (this happens more for those arriving on Monday or Tuesday, but even those arriving on a Wednesday can end up in a Push Division if there were delays in shipping recruits to the RTC) or the week after it if the current week's divisions are filled (this happens more for those arriving on Wednesday or Thursday or in the wee hours of Friday if the RTC skips a week and does not have PIR, which happens most often around the Christmas and New Year's holidays, but it can happen anytime; it can also happen if there were storms that caused flight delays anytime during the week, which changed the arrival dates for some and/or resulted in some recruits who are bused in to receive an earlier ship date thus increasing the number of recruits arriving that week; it happens often for recruits arriving in June, July, August and September when a lot of recruits are shipped who signed up prior to or at the beginning of their senior year of high school).
-It is more likely for a recruit to be at the RTC for 8 or 9 Fridays than for 10 Fridays.
+To guesstimate the PIR date, count 9 Fridays, after your recruit arrived, including the Friday of the week that your recruit arrives at RTC, to get the most likely PIR (graduation) date, but then know that it could be the week before if s/he is one of the last to fill a division from the previous week and is in a "Push Division" (this happens more for those arriving on Monday or Tuesday, but even those arriving on a Wednesday can end up in a Push Division if there were delays in shipping recruits to RTC) or the week after it if there are only a few arriving to start a new division (this happens more for those arriving on Wednesday or Thursday or in the wee hours of Friday if RTC skips a week and does not have PIR, which happens most often around the Christmas and New Year's holidays, but it can happen anytime; it can also happen if there were storms that caused flight delays anytime during the week, which changed the arrival dates for some and/or resulted in some recruits who are bused in to receive an earlier ship date thus increasing the number of recruits arriving that week; it happens often for recruits arriving in June, July, August and September when a lot of recruits are shipped who signed up prior to or at the beginning of their senior year of high school).
+It is more likely for a recruit to be at RTC for 8 or 9 Fridays than for 10 Fridays.
 Counting Fridays until PIR may also help to make the time pass more easily than counting days.

-The recruits will spend some time on board the USS Red Rover during P-days.
+The recruits will spend some time on board the USS Red Rover during Phase 1.
 (See http://www.lovell.fhcc.va.gov/locations/USSRedRover.asp to learn more.)

 ~ Camp Moffett is the main in-processing area.
 This is where the recruits will arrive.